Launch of TESS Dialogue Series on Climate, Trade and Sustainable Development: Multilateral Perspectives

 - 6 November 2021 at COP26: “High-level dialogue on sustainable trade, climate and nature: How can cooperation on trade support climate action and sustainable development” co-organized on the sidelines of COP26 in collaboration with Chatham House, GCRF TradeHub and UN Environment Programme (UNEP)

-The Climate, Trade and Sustainable Development Series in 2021-22
+The Climate, Trade and Sustainable Development Series

 The series will explore a diverse range of climate, trade and sustainable development topics, with cross-cutting attention to issues of concern to developing countries, especially LDCs and vulnerable economies (dates and speakers to be announced):